Close Menu

 Toddler clasping hands together in a begging gesture asking for help finding a lost toy.

-Before I realized the yellow excavator was missing, I went through the standard “Parent Panic Checklist” to try to stop the crying.
-If you have a toddler, you know exactly what I’m talking about.
+Before I figured out the yellow car was missing, I ran through the usual parent playbook.
+If you have a toddler, you know exactly what this looks like.

-First, I tried distraction.
-I grabbed the blue police car—which is usually a favorite—and zoomed it across the floor, making loud siren noises.
-“Look!
-The police are here!
-Wee-woo, wee-woo!”
+First, distraction.
+I grabbed the blue police car and zoomed it across the floor, making siren noises.

-He looked at me like I had lost my mind.
-He slapped the blue car away.
-Offering him the wrong car was apparently a personal insult.
+He looked at me like I’d lost my mind and slapped it away.
+Apparently, offering the wrong car was a personal insult.

 He shook his head so hard I thought he’d get dizzy.
-This was my second clue that this wasn’t a normal tantrum.
-Usually, a cracker can solve 90% of our morning problems.
-But today, even food wasn’t enough.
+That was my second clue that this wasn’t a typical tantrum.

-It was only when he did that pleading hand gesture that I finally stopped trying to “fix” it with food or distractions, and actually looked at what he was showing me.
+It wasn’t until he did that pleading hand gesture that I finally stopped trying to fix things with food and distractions and actually paid attention to what he was showing me.

-I asked him, “What’s wrong, sweetheart?”
-He pointed at the red basket again.
+I asked him, “What’s wrong, buddy?”
+He pointed at the basket again.

 Red plastic toy basket filled with organized toy cars, trucks, and a yellow excavator.